tiprankstipranks

 We may incur substantial costs when evaluating, negotiating and closing acquisitions, and our failure to integrate acquired businesses may adversely impact our business and financial results.

 We seek to supplement our internal growth through strategic acquisitions and transactions.
-We have completed a series of strategic acquisitions and transactions in recent years, some of which have been significant, such as the AngioDynamics Acquisition and the EGS Acquisition.
-We are in the process of completing the proposed Cook Acquisition.
-We continue to evaluate other potential acquisitions and transactions, certain of which may also be significant.
+We regularly evaluate potential acquisitions and transactions, certain of which may be significant.
 We have incurred, and will likely continue to incur, significant expenses in connection with evaluating, negotiating and consummating various acquisition and other transactions.
-Our integration of acquired businesses requires considerable efforts, including corporate restructuring and the coordination of information technologies, research and development, sales and marketing, operations, regulatory, supply chain, manufacturing, quality systems and finance.
-These efforts result in additional expenses and involve significant management time.
-Some of the factors that could affect the success of our acquisitions include, among others, the effectiveness of our due diligence process, our ability to execute our business plan for the acquired companies, the strength of the acquired technology, results of clinical trials, regulatory approvals and reimbursement levels of the acquired products and related procedures, the continued performance of critical transition services, our ability to adequately fund acquired in-process research and development projects and retain key employees and our ability to achieve synergies with our acquired companies, such as increasing sales of our products, achieving cost savings and effectively combining technologies to develop new products.
+Our integration of acquired businesses requires considerable efforts, which may include corporate restructuring and the coordination of information technologies, research and development, sales and marketing, operations, regulatory, supply chain, manufacturing, quality systems and finance.
+These efforts result in additional expenses and require significant management time.
+Some of the factors that could affect the success of our acquisitions include the effectiveness of our due diligence process, our ability to execute our business plan for the acquired companies, the strength of the acquired technology, results of clinical trials, regulatory approvals and reimbursement levels of the acquired products and related procedures, the performance of critical transition services, our ability to adequately fund acquired research and development projects and retain key employees and our ability to achieve synergies with the acquired businesses.
 Foreign acquisitions involve unique risks, including those related to integration of operations across different geographies, cultures and languages, currency risks and risks associated with the economic, political, legal and regulatory environment in specific countries.
 In addition, we have and may in the future acquire less than full ownership interests in other businesses, which involve unique challenges for effective collaboration.
-Further, other parties that hold remaining ownership interests in such businesses may at any time have economic or business goals that are inconsistent with our goals or the goals of such businesses.
+Further, other parties that hold remaining ownership interests in such businesses may have economic or business goals that are inconsistent with our goals or the goals of such businesses.
 Our failure to manage these challenges successfully and coordinate the growth of such businesses or other investments could have an adverse impact on our business and our future growth.
 In addition, we cannot be certain that the businesses we acquire or invest in will become profitable or remain so, and if our acquisitions or investments are not successful, we may record related asset impairment charges in the future or experience other negative consequences on our operating results.
-Additionally, past and future acquisitions and transactions may increase the risks of competition we face by, among other things, extending our operations into industry segments and product lines where we have few existing customers or qualified sales personnel and limited expertise.
+Past and future acquisitions and transactions may increase the risks of competition we face by, among other things, extending our operations into industry segments and product lines where we have few existing customers or experienced sales personnel and limited expertise.
 Further, as a result of certain acquisitions, we are selling capital equipment, in addition to our historical sales of disposable medical devices.
 The sale of capital equipment may create additional risks and potential liability, which may negatively affect our business, operations or financial condition.
 In addition, we may not realize competitive advantages, synergies or other benefits anticipated in connection with any such acquisition or other transaction.
-If we do not adequately identify and value targets for, or manage issues related to, acquisitions and other transactions, such transactions may not produce the anticipated benefits and have an adverse effect on our business, operations or financial condition.
-We have incurred expenses in connection with the disposition of businesses and assets which we acquired but determined that they did not produce the benefits contemplated at the time of acquisition.
-We may incur similar expenses in the future.
+If we do not adequately identify and value targets for, or manage issues related to, acquisitions and other transactions, such transactions may not produce the anticipated benefits and could have an adverse effect on our business, operations or financial condition.

 Corporate Activity and Growth - Risk 2